For parents, our suggested college/career focuses for K-5 are:

 Take time to understand yourself and what kind of jobs you would want to do.
 Are you someone who wants to work alone or with people?
 Would you rather work with your hands or solve complicated problems?
 Think about what you like doing, and think about what kind of jobs learning about what we care about, and developing good habits that we can use to make sure we are eligible for the life opportunities we want to have.

-Continue to build your reading, writing, and mathematical skills, as well as your positive habits like good attendance, study skills, and knowing how to self-advocate.
+Continue to build your reading, writing, and math skills, as well as your positive habits like good attendance, study skills, and knowing how to self-advocate.
 This is also a good time to practice building rapport with teachers.
 Your relationships with your teachers in high school will have an impact on your ability to get into colleges.

-Tracking and understanding your grade point average or GPA should also become a focus.
+Tracking and understanding your grade point average or GPA, should also become a focus.
 High school transcripts permanently record grades that will be used in applying to colleges and other postsecondary options.
 Middle school is the best time to learn how you learn so you can plan best for your own brain.

 More about what you need to know...